karlvr/empire-state/packages/forms/README.md

 		evt.preventDefault()

 		const value = controller.value
-		// send the value to the server
+		// now send the value to the server or parent component }, [controller])
-	}, [controller])

 	return (